Palm Coast , Florida Therapists

 Why Make Mental Health Services a Priority in Palm Coast, Florida?

-- When adequate and competent services are not available on an outpatient basis, clients end up in the emergency room, or they get no treatment at all, which results in increased calls to 911.
+- When adequate and competent services are not available on an outpatient basis, clients end up in the emergency room or get no treatment at all, which results in increased calls to 911.
 First responders spend a great deal of time in contact with those who need stable mental health care.

 - Just as with cancer or other physical health disorders, mental health problems affect the entire family, not just the client.
 Substance abuse, domestic violence, and child abuse are all linked to undiagnosed and/or untreated mental health disorders.
 Homelessness, crime, and physical injuries are all associated with mental health as well.